Spicy bulgur-based vegetarian street food served in lettuce wraps with lemon

 Available throughout the day, but freshest batches made in late morning and early evening

-The vibrant red color makes çiğ köfte very Instagram-worthy
+The deep red color makes çiğ köfte very Instagram-worthy

 Don't hesitate to ask vendors about ingredients - most are proud to explain recipes